-How does some steamed, fried, simmered, raw, and grilled dishes sound all served up in an American like diner
+Kappo style cuisine is a bunch of steamed, fried, simmered, raw, and grilled dishes all served up in an American diner like style which one ups some people’s diet of only fried and microwaved.

 If that sounds good, you just might be down for some kappo style cuisine.